 We saw a "bullish hammer" when the $ 6.000 low hit Bitcoin.
 This hammer occurs after a strong downtrend when the market tries to aggressively lower the price but encounters buy volume.
 The lower wick is extremely long and the candle body is relatively small.
 The reason is that there was a big sell-off, but the market bounced back from that low point and closed the day near or above where it opened.
 A bullish hammer can be either green or red, it doesn't matter because the quick rebound from the major low is what matters.

-This hammer is in bearish signifying a failed attempt for the market to recover.
+That hammer is in bearish and represents a failed attempt for the market to rebound.
 Red or green, it tells the same story - the bull trend failed to gain ground when attempts were made to force the price up.

 It is important not to take any more short positions when you see this hammer.
-Also keep an eye out for the upcoming uptrend and look for a good chance to buy in the near future as the volume of purchases will increase and soon find a support zone and price rise.
+Also, keep an eye out for the upcoming uptrend and look for one good chance to buy in the near future, as the purchase volume increases and soon find a support zone and a price increase will occur.

 We see this candle when the price moves up and suddenly becomes overbought.
-It is a bullish indicator because it shows that while sellers at low prices are lowering the wick, buyers are holding the price up.
+It's a bullish indicator because it shows that although sellers with low prices created a lower wick, buyers kept the price up.
 While it's a positive indicator, we're using it as an indication that there will be a short-term support test.
-Hold back on buying and wait for a second sell-off at a level below the hanging man's wick for a better start.
+Hold back on buying and wait for a second sell-off at a level below the hanging man's wick for a better entry point.

 However, it is often an indication that either bear or bull trends have real control over the market.
-You may not trade dojis well, but you can expect stronger price action to follow them.
-At this point, be careful as the market is very indecisive if doji candles fill the chart.
+You may not be good at trading dojis, but you can expect stronger price action to follow.
+Be careful at this point as the market is very undecided if doji candles fill the chart.

 You will find confirmation candles when a resistance or support has been successfully broken.
 The first candle moves above the threshold while the confirmation candle holds the new range.
-When the resistance breaks, the green candle stays above the previous resistance line and turns it into a new level of support.
-When this level breaks, the red candle stays below the previous support line and turns into a new level of resistance.
+When the resistance breaks, the green candle will stay above the previous resistance line, turning it into a new level of support.
+When this level breaks, the red candle will stay below the previous support line and turn into a new level of resistance.

 From candlestick chart patterns to trading decisions

-Candlestick charts take shape and form patterns.
+Candlestick charts take shape and create patterns.
 If you can read the patterns, you will be able to make more informed trading decisions.
 These patterns are indicators of where the price is while the candles themselves tell you why the price is where it is now.
 It's also for day trading It is important to always be up to date and to observe the current developments in the markets.

-Below are some of the key patterns to keep in mind when day trading cryptos.
+Below are some of the key patterns that you will encounter when day trading Kryptos should notice.

 Elliot Wave Theory

 This theory is a major factor in determining when the market is heading for another uptrend.
 This trading method is most widely used when it comes to predicting movement sizes via a long-term chart.
 As with any trading theory, caution applies here as it is easy to make mistakes and lose so much money.
-Therefore the BC1 team recommends everyone to read this article about the 4 biggest day trading mistakes.
+That is why the BC1 team recommends everyone to also get this Article on the 4 Biggest Day Trading Mistakes read through.

 The most common Elliot Wave pattern has five options.
 Below is an image that shows you a standard 5-wave Elliot pattern and some rules it must adhere to in order to be correct.

 When the wave reaches for support, an ABC pattern plays out.
-If it breaks up, an attempt will be made to keep the five-way cycle going, but if it breaks there will be a downward trend until ABC waves form and break out.
-Before the market attempts to rally, a successful ABC wave pattern is sought if price falls after a completed fifth wave.
+If it breaks up, an attempt will be made to keep the five-way cycle going, but if it breaks there will be a downtrend until ABC waves form and break out.
+Before the market attempts to rebound, it will look for a successful ABC wave pattern if price falls after a fifth wave has completed.

-In the picture above, you can see a failed ABC breakout.
+In the image above, you can see a failed ABC breakout.

 This type of technical analysis is the hardest to master.
 Those who perfect it will be able to make highly profitable trades based solely on reading the waves and predicting the size of the move through Fibonacci retracements.
-Do not invest based on the Elliot Wave Theory until you have spent hours reading, watching videos, and successfully "demo trading" with this strategy.
+Invest Do not use the Elliot Wave Theory until you have long hours of reading, watching videos, and successfully "demoing" this strategy.

 Fibonacci retracement level

-Fibonacci retracement levels are the ratios at which prices look for potential points to find resistance and support.
-In the image below, you can see the ETH / BTC ratio at 0,126 before falling more than 35% in less than two weeks.
-During this period, the market saw small swings with retracement levels of 0,618 and 0,786.
-The upward movement of these bounces has been limited to one Fibonacci level.
+Fibonacci retracement levels are ratios where prices look for potential points to find resistance and support.
+In the image below, you can see the ETH / BTC ratio at 0,126 before it dropped more than 35% in less than two weeks.
+During this period, the market saw small fluctuations, with retracement levels of 0,618 and 0,786.
+The upward movement of these 'bounces' has been limited to one Fibonacci level.

 Fibonacci retracements are used to calculate movement in both a bull and a bear market.
-You want to take advantage of this tool by starting from the top when calculating how far the price could go before it tries to get support.
-Typically, it is good to get into a position with tight stops, as in our example, when the price stops falling at 0,618 and 0,382.
+You'll want to take advantage of this tool by starting from the top when calculating how far the price could go before it tries to get support.
+Typically, it is good to enter a position with tight stops, as in our example, when the price stops falling at 0,618 and 0,382.

 If we stick to our example, we don't recommend buying blindly at the 0,5 mark.
 This level is the hardest to get to as it often retests 0,382 (which leaves no room for tight stop losses) and if 0,382 breaks as the support level and wave 1 is interrupted, the losses would be significant.

-A bounce at 0,382 will take us to Wave 3 (usually the biggest and fastest wave) and we will be at a great point because Wave 4 is not corrected below the top of Wave 1 which means our stop loss will not be hit.
+A bounce at 0,382 will get us to Wave 3 (usually the biggest and fastest wave) and we will be at a great point because Wave 4 is not corrected below the top of Wave 1 which means our stop loss has not been hit becomes.

 Finding the Elliot Wave and Fibonacci retracement levels gives you the ability to spot major trends in trading.
 The profit opportunities on these movements are much safer in day-to-day business.
-Next we will explain some patterns that are just "trending on trend".
-These indicators are a little more dangerous, but trading them anyway can create many chances of winning.
+Next, we're going to explain some patterns that are just "trending on-trend".
+These indicators are a bit more dangerous, but trying to trade them anyway can create many chances of winning.

 The "bullish" pennant represents a pause in price action midway through a strong uptrend.
-This move helps drive a price higher in a wave, and if the pattern is certain, the upside potential of these trades is substantial.
+This move helps drive a price higher in a wave, and when the pattern is certain, the upside potential of these trades is significant.

 In the picture, the dashed green line marks the highest price that can be seen on a wick.
-Now a green candle body surpasses this line, which means another new high is coming.
-If the candle breaks the upper yellow line (upper end of the upward price channel) it will mean that a rapid price increase will take place very soon.
+Now a green candle body surpasses that line, signifying another new high is coming.
+If the candle breaks the upper yellow line (the upper end of the upward price channel) it will mean that there will be a rapid rise in prices very soon.

-Notice: A bullish pennant is an important flag.
-If you are long when it first occurs, you can place a stop loss around break-even and move into a short position to take advantage of price action.
-In both positions you have a high chance of making a big profit.
+Note: A bullish pennant is an important flag.
+If you take a long position when it first occurs, you can place a stop loss around break-even and switch to a short position to take advantage of price action.
+In both positions, you have a high probability of making a big profit.

 A bearish pennant is an important signal for price to go down fast and hard.
-The technique of this movement shows that sustained attempts to hit a "higher high" will fail.
+The technique of this movement shows that persistent attempts to hit a "higher high" lead to failure.
 The bull trend finally gives up and the trend takes over - the price sinks below the previous low.

-A bearish pennant plays out in the same way as a bullish one, but vice versa.
+A bearish pennant is the same as a bullish one, but vice versa.
 The pennant will remain intact as long as the highs are steadily falling and the price remains below the trend line that connects to the starting flag.
-If the lows do not rise, the price will collapse and create a new low.
-However, when the upper trendline is broken, a rapid upward movement occurs.
+If the lows don't rise, the price will collapse and create a new low.
+However, when the upper trendline is broken, a rapid upward movement is taking place.

-You may be wondering how we can predict a failure or breakout so accurately when the trendline is broken.
+You may be wondering how we can predict a default or breakout with such accuracy when the trendline is broken.
 Sometimes the market doesn't play out as the textbook pictures show.
 When you look at more indicators, a failed pattern makes more sense.
-For example, if the volume is low, the chart could break up but not get a confirmation candle and then fall below the entire triangle in one quick movement.
+For example, if the volume is low, the chart could break up but not get a confirmation candle and then fall below the entire triangle in one swift movement.

 Bull and bear flags

-Bullish and bearish pennants are distinctive shapes of flags, and these patterns tell a story the market wants to believe.
+Bullish and Bearish Pennants are distinctive forms of flags.
+These patterns tell a story that the market wants to believe.
 The bull and bear flags are sometimes more inconspicuous.

-The picture above shows you the difference between flags (Flag) and pennants (Pennant).
+The picture above shows you the difference between flags and Pennant.
 As you can see, a bull flag can form with a 'flagpole' and then a sideways movement near the top.
-The "triple bottom" that you see is very optimistic as it shows that a certain price will continuously find support.
+The "triple bottom" you see is very optimistic as it shows that a given price is continuously finding support.
 If a "triple top" forms, the price could start a downward wedge or the entire upward move could be reversed.

 A mug with a handle means bullish growth over a longer period of time.
 The daily or weekly graph is used for this purpose.
 The mandatory minimum time for the formation of the cup and handle is seven weeks.
 It is also possible that this pattern will continue and only be completed after months or years.

 See what happens when the handle forms?
 The course has created a "double top" and the trend lines for the second top are set.
-The idea is that price should respect this downward channel as the double top was a signal that it couldn't push higher.
+The idea is that the price respects this downward channel because the double top was a signal that it couldn't push any higher.
 Only when the price breaks out with conviction and clears the downward channel do we see a continuation above the previous high point of the price.

 If the cup and handle don't break out, what happens then?

-The market is likely to drop sharply and then try to recover.
+The market will likely drop sharply and then try to recover.
 Ultimately, the baseline of the cup is tested and vigorously broken.
-At this point the base will become a new point of resistance and the market will try to hit new lows.
+At this point the base will become a new point of resistance and the market will try to make new lows.

 There is also a bearish cup and handle pattern.
-These are more difficult to identify and do not always lead to momentum, while the bullish mug with handle tends to have a more aggressive outcome.
-We recommend that you continue to observe this pattern in a bear trend as it is a good indicator of a double top and likely continued bearish trend.
+These are more difficult to identify and don't always lead to momentum, while the bullish mug with handle tends to have a more aggressive outcome.
+We encourage you to keep watching this pattern on a bear trend, as it is a good indicator of a double top and a likely prolonged downtrend.